Anplus/TiFi/README.md

 \RFID contains the Code for generating the RFID Command.

-\USRP contains the Labview Codes for constructing the whole TiFi Project.
+\USRP contains the GNURadio Codes for constructing the whole TiFi Project.